 All of my music is available to listen to and download exclusively on Bandcamp.
 I have chosen to distribute my music this way as I don't believe that many of the larger platforms, like Spotify, work in the interest of the musicians whose music they stream.
 I feel that Bandcamp offers independent musicians a fair deal and a great platform to distribute their music.

-I'm incredibly excited to have been asked to perform alongside 5 Internationally renowned musicians, including the incredible tabla player Pandit Sanju Sahai at the 'Musical Minds' concert, which is one of the headlining performances at this years Thrive Festival at Dartington Hall in Devon.
-Also performing as part of this concert are Dr. Rajeeb Chakraborty (Sarod), Danny Keane (Cello), Jason Carter (Harp guitar), and Jesse Bannister (Saxophone).
-It is a huge honour to share the stage with musicians of this calibre.
+In April 2023 I had the honour of performing alongside 5 Internationally renowned musicians, including the incredible tabla player Pandit Sanju Sahai at the 'Musical Minds' concert, which is one of the headlining performances at this years Thrive Festival at Dartington Hall in Devon.
+Also performing as part of this concert were Dr. Rajeeb Chakraborty (Sarod), Danny Keane (Cello), Jason Carter (Harp guitar), and Jesse Bannister (Saxophone).
+I really was wonderful concert to be part of this concert and to get to share the stage with musicians of this calibre.

 Phorl - Auditory Excursions of an Urge Surfer EP